What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Assumptions of Bell's theorem

 \section{Assumptions of Bell's theorem}

 There are several versions of Bell's theorem, each of which involves a different inequality or set of inequalities.
 The most famous of them is the Bell-CHSH inequality, named after Bell, Clauser, Horne, Shimony and Holt \citep{chsh}.
-The proofs of these various inequalities use two assumptions, which are called Factorizability and Settings Independence: \footnote{Since we are considering only situations in which the experiment takes place, $P(\lambda)$ should be non-zero only for those $\lambda$ that are consistent with Bell's Experiment being performed, which entails that every $\lambda$ with non-zero probability (density) should be consistent with at least one choice of measurement settings.
-For this reason, we can think of $P(\lambda)$ as being a conditional probability $P(\lambda | \text{Bell's Experiment})$.} \begin{quote} \textbf{Factorizability}: $P(A, B | a, b, \lambda) = P (A | a, \lambda) \cdot P(B | b, \lambda)$. \end{quote}
+The proofs of these various inequalities use two assumptions, which are called Factorizability and Settings Independence (see Appendix \ref{app:derivation-inequality} for the proof of Bell-CHSH inequality): \footnote{Since we are considering only situations in which the experiment takes place, $P(\lambda)$ should be non-zero only for those $\lambda$ that are consistent with Bell's Experiment being performed, which entails that every $\lambda$ with non-zero probability (density) should be consistent with at least one choice of measurement settings.
+For this reason, we can think of $P(\lambda)$ as being a conditional probability $P(\lambda | \text{Bell's Experiment})$.} \begin{quote} \textbf{Factorizability}: $P(A, B | a, b, \lambda) = P (A | a, \lambda) P(B | b, \lambda)$. \end{quote}

 \begin{quote} \textbf{Settings Independence}: $P(\lambda | a,b) = P(\lambda) $. \end{quote}